JonathanHackerCG/Jen-Scripts/Documentation/5. Mazes/5.1. Initialization/jen_maze_set_dir.md

 Sets a direction from a cell in the JenMaze to be connected (true/false).
+That is to say that there exists a doorway between those two rooms.

+Direction is specified by the `JEN_DIR` enum.
+Supported values for this function include `JEN_DIR.R`, `JEN_DIR.U`, `JEN_DIR.L`, `JEN_DIR.D`, which correspond to the directions right, up, left, and down.

+By default, connections between cells are mutual.
+However, the `one_way` parameter can be used to make a connection only from one of the rooms (such directed connections may behave oddly when interacting with other maze code).

 **Syntax**
 ```js